tarantool/crud/README.md

 The batch method uses `vshard.router:map_callrw()` with its `bucket_ids` option.
-Vshard resolves and groups the buckets, performs the Ref and Map stages in parallel on the affected replica sets, and protects the buckets from moving while the storage dispatcher is running.
+Vshard resolves and groups the buckets, performs the Ref and Map stages in parallel on the affected replica sets, and refreshes stale routes before the target functions start.
+The storage dispatcher additionally holds a write reference for each declared bucket while processing its calls.
+Thus a client timeout cannot let that bucket move while a target function is still running.
 Calls handled by one storage run sequentially.
 Calls for the same bucket preserve input order; relative execution order between different buckets is not guaranteed.

 On success, the method returns `result.results` in input order.
 Every item contains exactly one of `returns` or `error`; a target function error does not